sateeshpeetha/Searchable-Dropdown-Menu-with-AngularjS/README.md

 Live demo here https://sateeshpeetha.github.io/Searchable-Dropdown-Menu-with-AngularjS/

-## Include the css, js files and add the below add.
+## Include the css, js files and add the below tag.
 Make changes to config.js for your menu requirements.
-### tab to add in your html file below.
+### tag to add in your html file below.
 `<dropdown> </dropdown>`